netj/3x/README.md

 # <i class="icon-beaker"></i> 3X
 ## A tool for eXecutable eXploratory eXperiments

-3X is a tool for conducting computational experiments in a systematic way.
+3X is a software tool for conducting computational experiments in a systematic way.
 Organizing the data that goes into and comes out of experiments, as well as maintaining the infrastructure for running them, is generally regarded as a tedious and mundane task.
 Often times we end up in a suboptimal environment improvised and hard-coded for each experiment.
 The problem is exacerbated when the experiments must be performed iteratively for exploring a large parameter space.